PANT & BLACKWATER RESTORATION PLAN

 Who will be involved?

-The ESRT’s main partners for this project are the Environment Agency and Essex and Suffolk Water with the fluvial audit conducted by JBA Consulting.
-The project is also being conducted in partnership with the North Essex Farm Cluster.
-We hope to use this project as a method of bringing together groups and individuals from across the catchment including (but not limited to) the North Essex Farm Cluster’s members, parish councils, private land owners & farmers, local environmental action groups, other NGOs and local businesses.
-During the fluvial audit, landowners will be contacted regarding land access for the survey.
+The The ESRT’s main partners for this project are the Environment Agency and Essex and Suffolk Water.
+The project is also being conducted in partnership with the North Essex Farm Cluster and the fluvial audit was conducted by JBA Consulting.
+We hope to use this project as a method of bringing together groups and individuals from across the catchment including (but not limited to) the North Essex Farm Cluster’s members, statutory bodies, private land owners, managers & farmers, local environmental action groups, other eNGOs and local businesses.

 What will the outcome be?

 At present, environmental restoration projects across the catchment are opportunistic.
 The restoration plan produced from the fluvial audit will identify key target sites and issues for NGOs and statutory bodies to work on.
 Larger scale projects will be more achievable with greater evidence of their worth and better coordination.
-This project is key to ensuring the long term environmental quality of the river.
+This project is key to ensuring the long- term environmental quality of the river.